daniele77/daniele77.github.io/_drafts/cli.md

 }
 ```

-## Just for embedded?
+## Just for embedded applications?

+Of course no.
-The `cli` library has several uses, besides the remote supervision of embedded software.
+The `cli` library has several uses beyond
+the remote supervision of embedded software.
 It can be a console for UI-less applications, like game servers;
 as a way to configure network devices;
 a flexible tool to test library code.

 You can put a CLI basically in every application: sooner or later, it will come in handy.